 For many seasoned Disney travelers, an important part of trip planning for Walt Disney World includes "The Spreadsheet".
 Many of you have seen some of my past creations, and know this is one of my many Disney obsessions.
 The benefit of a spreadsheet is having everything I need or use - confirmation numbers, key dates, ADRs, park hours and Extra Magic Hours - all on one handy page.
 It helps me figure out which parks we want to hit on which days, which helps me with food planning.
 And we know how important that is!

-Finally, it's just darn fun and helps me pass the time until our actual trip.
+Finally, and perhaps most importantly - it's just darn fun and helps me pass the time until our actual trip.

 If you are interested in creating a spreadsheet for your vacation - and not everyone is, which is perfectly fine - here are some handy tips and tricks that I use to get started.